matthewpklein/battsimpy/README.md

 ## Setup
 Two configuration files need to be either generated, or modified from the provided examples.
-The model_...cfg and sim_...cfg files should be setup.
+The model_...conf and sim_...conf files should be setup.

 For simply running the provided model and simulation the only key that needs to be changed is the INPUT_DATA_ROOT.
 This should be: